Push-Slice

 Also known as: push slice, right-right miss

-The root cause is almost always face control, not path.
-Many golfers who push-slice have actually made progress fixing an over-the-top, out-to-in pattern by learning to swing more from the inside — but they have not addressed a chronically open clubface.
-The path arrives from inside the line, which starts the ball right, but the face is still open relative to that new inside path, so the ball curves further right instead of drawing back toward target.
-This is a common "next problem" for golfers coming out of a slice fix.
+The root cause is almost always the face, not the delivery.
+Many players who produce it have genuinely fixed an over-the-top pattern by learning to come from the inside, and simply never addressed a chronically open face.
+The head now arrives from inside the line.
+This sets the ball off right.
+But the face is still open to that new route.
+As a result, the ball bends further right instead of drawing back.
+This is the classic next problem for anyone emerging from a slice fix.

-Diagnosing a push-slice requires separating path and face rather than reacting to the overall curve.
-A launch monitor or video analysis showing club path and face angle separately reveals whether the fix is grip-related (too weak a grip limits the golfer's ability to close the face), release-related (the hands stop rotating through impact), or a hold-off pattern where the golfer consciously keeps the face open to avoid a hook.
+Diagnosing it requires separating the two rather than reacting to the overall curve.
+Measuring delivery direction and face angle separately reveals whether the answer is grip.
+This means too weak to close anything.
+This means release, where the hands stop rotating through impact, or a deliberate hold-off to avoid a hook.

 Example

-A player who recently fixed their over-the-top slice starts hitting drives that launch 15 yards right of target and curve another 20 yards further right — the path has improved, but the face is still open to it.
+A player who has just fixed an over-the-top pattern starts launching drives 15 yards right and bending them another 20 further right.
+This means the delivery improved, the face did not.

 Why it matters

-A push-slice tells you the path fix worked but the face didn't follow — treating it as "still a slice" and swinging further left only makes the path more extreme without closing the gap between face and path.
-SwingVantage separates path and face angle in its analysis so the actual remaining issue is visible instead of masked by the overall curve.
+This particular miss tells you the delivery fix worked and the face did not follow.
+Treating it as "still a slice" and swinging further left only makes the delivery more extreme without narrowing the gap.
+SwingVantage separates the two in its analysis, so the remaining issue is visible rather than masked by the curve.

 How it shows up on video

-From a face-on angle, the clubface will appear open (pointing right of the path direction) through impact, often with minimal forearm rotation in the release.
-From down-the-line, the path itself will look reasonably in-to-out or neutral — the fault is isolated to the face, not the swing direction.
+From face on, the face sits open through impact, usually with minimal forearm rotation in the release.
+From down the line, the delivery looks reasonable — the fault is isolated to the face.

 Common mistakes

-- Assuming any rightward-curving shot means "swing more left" — if the path is already neutral or in-to-out, swinging further left just recreates an over-the-top pattern and trades one miss for another.
+- Assuming any rightward curve means swinging further left — if the delivery is already neutral or better, that just recreates the over-the-top pattern

-- Blaming the grip without checking it — a weak lead-hand grip (hand rotated toward the target) is a common structural cause and is often the fastest fix, but golfers frequently look at swing path first.
+- Blaming the grip without checking it.
+This means a weak lead-hand grip (hand rotated toward the target) is a common structural cause and is often the fastest fix.
+But golfers frequently look at swing path first.

-- Trying to "save" the shot by holding the face open through impact out of fear of a hook — this locks in the push-slice pattern rather than solving it.
+- Holding the face open through impact out of fear of a hook, which locks the pattern in rather than solving it

 In SwingVantage Motion Lab

-SwingVantage estimates club path and face angle at impact separately from video where camera angle and quality support it, which is what makes a push-slice identifiable as a face problem riding on an improved path rather than a pure path problem — a distinction that is hard to make by eye alone.
+SwingVantage estimates both separately from video where camera angle and quality allow.
+This is what identifies this as a face problem riding on an improved delivery.
+This means a distinction that is very hard to make by eye.

 Frequently asked questions

-Why did my slice turn into a push-slice after lessons?
+Why did my slice turn into this after lessons?

 Related terms